AhrefsBot Explained: Should You Block It or Let It Crawl?

 g.
 Respect for the Robots.txt and Noindex Meta Tags

-AhrefsBot, like other web crawlers, follows the restrictions set by websites via the robots.txt file and meta tags such as “no index” and “nofollow.”
+AhrefsBot, like other web crawlers, follows the restrictions set by websites via the robots.txt file and meta tags such as “noindex” and “nofollow.”
 If a website directs AhrefsBot not to crawl specific pages or parts, it will follow those instructions.

-Benefits Offered by Ahrefsbot
+Benefits Of Ahrefsbot

 Ahrefs is well-known for its complete backlink analysis and SEO-related capabilities.
 The AhrefsBot collects data for Ahrefs’ index and provides helpful information to those trying to improve their website’s SEO performance.